IQSS/dataverse-pm/README.md

 Issue for regular monitoring of a system, a resource, or other repeating task

 ## Related
-[Dataverse Project Management Dashboards](https://github.com/orgs/IQSS/projects/32) (Private).
+[Dataverse Project Management Dashboards](https://github.com/orgs/IQSS/projects/32) (IQSS Only).
 Dashboards used for tracking, managing, and monitoring tracking issues in [dataverse-pm repo](https://github.com/IQSS/dataverse-pm)

 [IQSS Dataverse Project](https://github.com/orgs/IQSS/projects/34) (Public).
 Main Dataverse dashboards, including the [sprint board](https://github.com/orgs/IQSS/projects/34).

-[sabo](https://github.com/IQSS/sabo) (Private).
+[sabo](https://github.com/IQSS/sabo) (IQSS Only).
 Provides a simple interface to the GitHub GraphQL API to support project management and reporting.
 Under active development; library and scripts are unstable.